-The annual North American International Auto Show also known as the NAIAS attracts guests from all over the globe to the Motor City (aka Detroit) to see the latest and greatest via auto manufacturers from such as Lexus and Toyota, Kia, Honda, Acura, Ford, Cadillac, and many more.
+The annual North American International Auto Show, also known as the NAIAS, attracts guests from all over the globe to the Motor City (aka Detroit) to see the latest and greatest via auto manufacturers such as Lexus and Toyota, Kia, Honda, Acura, Ford, Cadillac, and many more.
 There were even a number of beautiful McLarens, Lamborghini, Rolls Royce, and vintage Cadillacs, and a number of Ferraris, and incredible concept cars, some of which visitors could explore and sit inside.

 Date: January 14th – 27th, 2019 (Opens to the public January 19th)

 Hours: Daily 9 am-10 pm & Sunday, January 27th, 9 am – 7 pm

 Parking: Park at GM Renaissance Center and take the Detroit People Mover to Cobo Center

 Handicap Accessible: Yes

 Events: Press Days January 14th – 19th, Charity Preview January 18th, Opens to Public January 19th, 2019

 Food: There are several food stalls for all diets inside the NAIAS, or you can take a short stroll to Greektown and pick up some delicious PizzaPapalis pizza!

 Re-Entry: If you leave the auto show and plan to return, be sure to have your hand stamped so you don’t have to buy another ticket.